Lorraine 37L: Tactical function and operational history

 However, this posed a serious logistical problem: trucks would not be able to closely follow the tanks on the battlefield.
 The prescribed procedure for resupplying was for the tanks to return to their start positions to be refitted.
-While this had still been practical in the previous war with its much slower tempo of operations, it was unacceptable in modern warfare.
+While this had been practical in the previous war with its much slower tempo of operations, it was unacceptable in modern warfare.
 The tanks would have to be supplied in the field to continue their advance as soon as possible.
 Thus a tracked supply vehicle was needed that could overcome the expected poor terrain conditions, with many shell-craters and trenches, and it had to be armoured to protect against shell-fragments, given that the breakthrough sector would likely be in range of concentrated enemy artillery.

 The type was provided to the armoured units of both the Infantry and the Cavalry.
 Each independent tank battalion of the Infantry, or Bataillon de Chars de Combat, had an organic strength of twelve Lorraine tractors: four in the peloton de reserve (supply platoon) of each of its three companies.
 The BCCs incorporated in the armoured divisions and equipped with the Char B1 or Char B1 bis had 27 TRC 37Ls: each of their three companies had six tractors in its supply platoon and furthermore a single tractor organic to each of its three tank platoons.
 This extra allotment was made to compensate for the large fuel consumption of these heavy tanks, that, apart from being simply bigger, had also a rather limited range.
 Each group of three tanks was in their case thus directly followed by its own fuel supply.

 When, during the Battle of France, independent companies were formed, these, too, had their Lorraine tractors — an increased allotment of eight if a Char B1 bis unit, otherwise the standard allotment of four.
 However, the older FT 17 battalions only used fuel trucks.
 Likewise, the TRC 37L was not in common use in the colonies; however, when the 67e BCC, which was equipped with the Char D1, was brought over from Tunisia in June, it was provided with tractors.
 The motorised infantry divisions did not use the TRC 37L.